decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 If `accept` is not specified, the sender uses its preferred choice for sending a message to the endpoint.
 Please see [Message Types](#message-types) for details about media types.

-**routingKeys**: An optional ordered array of strings referencing keys to be used when preparing the message for transmission as specified in the [Routing] section of this spec.
+**routingKeys**: An optional ordered array of strings referencing keys to be used when preparing the message for transmission as specified in [Sender Process to Enable Forwarding](#sender-process-to-enable-forwarding), above.

 #### Failover

 If the transmission of a message fails, the sender SHOULD try another endpoint or try delivery at a later time.

-#### Alternative Endpoints

-In addition to self-explanatory URIs, some alternative forms are available.

-##### DID
+#### Using a DID as an endpoint

-Using a DID for the `serviceEndpoint` `uri` is useful when using a mediator.
-The DID should be resolved, and services with type of "DIDComm" will contain valid `serviceEndpoints`.
-The keyAgreement keys of that DID Document should be implicitly appended at the end of the routingKeys section from the message recipient's DID Document as per the process in [Sender Forward Process].
-The advantage with this approach is that a mediator can rotate keys and update serviceEndpoints without any updates needed to dependent recipients' DID Documents.
+In addition to the sorts of URIs familiar to all web developers, it is possible to use a DID as the `uri` value in a `serviceEndpoint`.
+This is useful when a recipient sits behind a mediator, because it allows the mediator to rotate its keys or update its own service endpoints without disrupting communication between sender and recipient.
+In such cases, the DID (which belongs to the mediator) is resolved.
+Inside the resulting DID document, a `serviceEndpoint` with type `DIDCommMessaging` MUST exist.
+The `keyAgreement` keys of the mediator are implicitly prepended to the `routingKeys` section from the message recipient's DID Document as per the process in [Sender Process to Enable Forwarding](#sender-process-to-enable-forwarding).

 A DID representing a mediator SHOULD NOT use alternative endpoints in its own DID Document to avoid recursive endpoint resolution.
-Using only the URIs described in [transports] will prevent such recursion.
+Using only the URIs described in [Transports](#transports) will prevent such recursion.

 Example 1: Mediator